Man who participated in Fresno Grizzlies’ taco eating contest rushed to hospital

 A man participating in a taco eating contest at a Fresno Grizzlies game was rushed to the hospital Tuesday night.

-The Grizzlies confirmed that a person who was in the eating contest was taken from Chukchansi Park in an ambulance.
+The Grizzlies confirmed that a fan was taken from Chukchansi Park in an ambulance to Fresno Regional Medical Center.

+“Out of respect to that fan, we are unable to comment further until more information becomes available,” the Grizzlies said in a news release.

-Fans said a man collapsed to the ground in the middle of the taco eating contest, and somebody tried to resuscitate him before the ambulance eventually showed.
+Fans at the game said a man collapsed to the ground in the middle of the taco eating contest.
+Emergency medical technicians then attempted the Heimlich maneuver and CPR before paramedics arrived in an ambulance and tried to resuscitate him, fans added.

 It wasn’t immediately clear why the man collapsed.